A nuchal translucency is performed in the first trimester of pregnancy between 12 weeks – 13 weeks,

 Your adjusted risk will be classified as low risk if the risk is less than 1 in 300.
 For example; 1 in 2000.
 This means that if you were among 2000 other women with the same risk, statistically one of you would have a child with down syndrome.
 Keep in mind that even though a low risk result is reassuring, it does not guarantee that your child will not be affected by a chromosome abnormality.

 Your adjusted risk will be classified as high risk if the risk is greater than 1 in 300.
 For example, 1 in 70.
 A high-risk result is not a definitive diagnosis.
 It means that you have an increased risk and further prenatal diagnostic testing may need to be considered after discussion with your referring Doctor.

 The nuchal translucency screening test must take place at a particular time in your first trimester.
-This is between 11 weeks 2 days and 13 weeks 6 days or when your baby’s crown-rump length (CRL) is between 45 and 84mm.
+This is between 12 weeks to 13 weeks 6 days or when your baby’s crown-rump length (CRL) is between 45 and 84mm.
 If your dates fall outside of this range, the risk calculation cannot be performed.

-For optimal results the best time to come for your nuchal translucency ultrasound scan is between 12 weeks + 4 days and 13 weeks + 4 days gestation.
+For optimal results the best time to come for your nuchal translucency ultrasound scan is at 12 weeks + 5 days.

 If you are not able to come between these dates, please call our friendly Customer Service team to discuss the best option for you.
 We offer both Saturday and after hour’s appointments at selected sites.

 A comfortably full bladder is required for this scan.
 Please drink approximately 500ml of water an hour before your appointment time and try not to empty your bladder before the scan.

 A full bladder can help the Sonographer obtain better views of your baby as well as improve visualisation of your uterus, cervix and pelvic structures.